CiscoDevNet/ncc/Examples-XE.md

-# A bunch of examples for useing the XE filters and editconfigs
+# A bunch of examples for Using the XE filters and editconfigs

 ## Environment vars
 This will same specifying username and password.
 It also will point to the XE snippets directory.